thowell/CALIPSO.jl/README.md

 # CALIPSO.jl
 Conic Augmented Lagrangian Interior-Point SOlver: A solver for contact-implicit trajectory optimization

-CALIPSO is an infeasible-start, primal-dual augmented-Lagrangian interior-point solver for non-convex optimization problems.
+The CALIPSO algorithm is an infeasible-start, primal-dual augmented-Lagrangian interior-point solver for non-convex optimization problems.

 Problems of the following form:
 ```